Siv3D/siv3d.docs/en-us/docs/community/community.md

 ### Comments from Implementation Meetup Participants

-<blockquote>This was my first time participating, and as a beginner, I was very anxious.
+> This was my first time participating, and as a beginner, I was very anxious.
 However, they clearly explained everything I didn't understand and answered all my questions.
 I also had the valuable experience of creating and completing a game from scratch in just three hours.
-It was a very meaningful time.</blockquote>
+It was a very meaningful time.

-<blockquote>It had been about a year since I last participated in an OpenSiv3D implementation meetup.
+> It had been about a year since I last participated in an OpenSiv3D implementation meetup.
 I spent my time leisurely creating sample code while learning about new features.
 The script functionality, which doesn't require compilation, is powerful.
-Seeing a game being made in real-time with this ultra-high-speed development was very educational.</blockquote>
+Seeing a game being made in real-time with this ultra-high-speed development was very educational.

 ## 3. Siv3D Study Sessions
 These are events where you can learn game and app development by programming with sound, images, and AI in Siv3D.
 They are also a great opportunity to share your opinions and ask questions directly to the Siv3D developer.